rixiobarrios/react-redux-counter/readme.md

 - A button that ***squares*** the current number.
 - Buttons that ***increase/decrease by 10***
 - Button that ***flips the sign*** of the number from positive to negative and vice versa.
-- CSS that makes your app go pop!
+- CSS that makes that app pop!